johan162/themeltspice/README.md

 $> brew install themeltspice
 ```

-This will install `themeltspice.sh` in `/usr/local/bin` which you can verify as so:
+This will install `themeltspice.zsh` in `/usr/local/bin` which you can verify as so:

 ```
-$> which themeltspice.sh
+$> which themeltspice.zsh
-/usr/local/bin/themeltspice.sh
+/usr/local/bin/themeltspice.zsh
 ```

 > **Tip:** Use `alias` to get a shorter command, for exmple adding
-  `$> alias ltt="/usr/local/bin/themeltspice.sh"`
+  `$> alias ltt="/usr/local/bin/themeltspice.zsh"`
 to your `.zshenv` will let you use `ltt` as the command name.